armaninspace/hrocket/README.md

 1. The theme folder will be in a folder called themes
 1. The bootstrap theme will be used to build the first theme

+## Blog listing page (Full content or Teaser)
+For showing full content or teaser on blog listing page there is an option for setting in "/hrocket/src/content/blogs_list/blogs.Rmd"
+teaser: "full"  (For full content)
+teaser: "half"  (For content as teaser)

 ## Path Settings
 For resolving relative path issue user can adjust some configuration variables in config.toml as follow<br />
 1) for a domain setup <br />